-Under the proposed rule change, a gain or loss on each position in the portfolio would be calculated on each of ten equidistant points along a range representing a potential percentage increase and decrease in the value of the instrument or underlying instrument in the case of a derivative product.
-For portfolios of only highly capitalized broad-based indexes, the range would be between a market increase of 6% and a decrease of 8%.
-For non-highly capitalized broad-based indexes the range would be +/- 10%.
-For portfolios of equity options, narrow-based index options and/or security futures, the risk-array for computing the portfolio margin requirement would be up/down market moves of +/-15%.
+Under the rule change, a gain or loss on each position in the portfolio is calculated on each of 10 equidistant points along a range representing a potential percentage increase and decrease in the value of the instrument or underlying instrument in the case of a derivative product.
+For portfolios of only highly capitalized broad-based indexes, the range is between a market increase of 6 percent and a decrease of 8 percent.
+For non-highly capitalized broad-based indexes, the range is +/- 10 percent.
+For portfolios of equity options, narrow-based index options and/or security futures, the risk-array for computing the portfolio margin requirement is up/down market moves of +/-15 percent.

-Options having the same underlying security (or index in the case of an index option), the underlying security itself, and any related futures, options on futures or security futures products could be combined as a portfolio for purposes of computing a portfolio margin requirement.
-The Commission approved theoretical options pricing model would be used to derive position values at each valuation point for the purpose of determining the gain or loss.
-The gains and losses are netted to derive a potential portfolio gain or loss for the point.
+For options with the same underlying security (or index in the case of an index option), the underlying security itself and any related futures, options on futures or security futures products could be combined as a portfolio for purposes of computing a portfolio margin requirement.
+The SEC-approved theoretical options pricing model is used to derive position values at each valuation point for the purpose of determining the gain or loss.
+10 The gains and losses are netted to derive a potential portfolio gain or loss for the point.
 The margin requirement for the portfolio is the amount of the greatest loss among the calculation points.
-Certain portfolios would be allowed offsets such that, at the same valuation point, a gain in one portfolio may reduce or offset the loss in another portfolio.
-The amount of offset allowed between portfolios would be the same as permitted under SEC Rule 15c3-1a for computing a broker-dealer's net capital.
-The margin requirement for each portfolio would then be added together to calculate the total margin requirement for the portfolio margin account.
+Certain portfolios are allowed offsets such that, at the same valuation point, a gain in one portfolio may reduce or offset the loss in another portfolio.
+The amount of offset allowed between portfolios is the same that is permitted under SEC Rule 15c3-1a for computing a broker-dealer's Net Capital.
+The margin requirement for each portfolio then is added together to calculate the total margin requirement for the portfolio margin account.